mpostol/TP/ExDataManagement/DataStreams/DataStreams/READMESerialization.md

 Using self-controlled determination of a set of values contributing to the object state means splitting the functionality between the type to be subject for serialization/deserialization and library functionality, which is responsible for saving the value of the selected members independently in a bitstream.
 This solution requires that the type to be serialized must be prepared to read/write values from the members and create a table against an interface that is a kind of contract between both parties responsible for implementing the serialization/deserialization functionality.
 The main problem is that the type of concern must be prepared against the contract defined by the implemented interface.

-Examples illustrating serialization using self-controlled access to values contributing to an object state are described later in the section [Self-controlled Serialization](./READMESerialization.md#2-self-controlled-serialization-example)
+Examples illustrating serialization using self-controlled access to values contributing to an object state are described later in the section [Self-controlled Serialization][self-controlled-serialization-example]

-### 1.2.
-Attributes and Reflection
+### Attributes and Reflection

 Instead of using a self-controlled data access approach, the reflection may be employed to read and write values contributing to the object state.
 This way there is no custom code related to selecting, reading, and writing state values.
 To select only necessary values the following convention may be applied.
 It says that the state of the object is constituted by all the values that can be obtained by reading the public properties that have both getter and setter.
 So from this, you can read the current value and assign new ones.
 If this convention applies to the target object and all indirectly referenced ones we can state that the graph of objects is ready for serialization and deserialization using reflection.
 What is very important is to ensure symmetry between serialization and deserialization.
 This means that using reflection there is no need to add any dedicated functionality to the target class related to serialization and deserialization.
 It addresses the error-prone self-controlled data access responsibility of a type.